lyc102/ifem/docs/_docs/project-fem.md

 - Use `uniformrefine` to refine the mesh and compute a sequence of solutions.

-- Compute the error in H1 norm and L2 norm using `getH1error` and
+- Compute the error in $H^1$-norm and $L^2$-norm using `getH1error` and
 `getL2error`.

-- Using the stiffness matrix to compute the error $\|\nabla(u_I - u_h)\|$, where $u_I$ is the nodal interpolation.
+- Use the stiffness matrix to compute the error $\|\nabla(u_I - u_h)\|$, where $u_I$ is the nodal interpolation.

 - Use `showrateh` to plot the rate of convergence of these error.

-- Test both Dirchlet and Neumann problems.
+- Test both Dirichlet and Neumann problems.

 ## Step 7: A challenging problem

 Code your subroutine in a general way such that you can solve the Poisson equation on a different mesh by changing the input arguments.

 After you get the desireable results for the unit square, try to solve $-\Delta u = 1$ with constant Neumann boundary conditions on the unit disk.
-The exact solution can be found using the polar coordinate.
+The exact solution can be found using a separation of variable in the polar coordinate.